 Dr. Grams has also been actively involved in foreign missions for most of his life.
-Born in South Africa to missionary parents, he has spent much of the past 30 years overseas in theological education.
+Born in South Africa to missionary parents, he has spent many years overseas in theological education.
 He has lived and taught in Croatia, England, Kenya and Ethiopia.
 He has held academic posts at the Nairobi Evangelical Graduate School of Theology in Kenya; the Evangelical Theological College in Addis Ababa, Ethiopia; the Evangelical Theological Seminary in Osijek, Croatia; the Oxford Centre for Mission Studies in the United Kingdom, and the International Baptist Theological Seminary in Prague.
 He was also a visiting lecturer at the Asia Theological Centre for Evangelism and Mission in Singapore and with TCM, International in Austria.

 In addition to teaching at Gordon-Conwell, Dr. Grams presently works with doctoral students through the Oxford Centre for Religion and Public Life.
 He also helps establish overseas theological education through the Ridley Institute.
 He maintains a blog on the Bible, missions, theology, and ethics.